Chaplinski/messageBoardPHP/README.md

 -DB table holds user info, separate table holds messages
 -Inner join used to display messages alongside user name and email
--No matter what page the user is on, the URL is index.php
+-No matter what page the user is on, the URL is https://scott-chaplinski.com
 -Password hashing
 -User names and email addresses must be unique
 -Users have log out button